-Barron Trump's School Signed An Open Letter To POTUS About Gun Legislation
+Barron Trump's School Doesn't Want To Arm Teachers & Signed A Letter To POTUS

 After initially showing a willingness to raise the age limit on purchasing firearms, President Donald Trump has since pumped the breaks on enacting such a policy, asserting frankly in a tweet on Monday, March 12, that the policy doesn't have much "political support."
 In the meantime, a noticeably large group of schools have shown their own support for action against gun violence.
 The group includes Barron Trump's school, which signed an open letter to President Donald Trump and Congress, calling on both to act with "urgency" in response to the Feb.
 14 shooting in Parkland, Florida, according to The Baltimore Sun.